 (ii) It is also necessary that rule by the majority does not become rule by majority community in terms of religion or race or linguistic group, etc. Rule by majority means that in case of every decision or in case of every election, different persons and groups may and can form a majority.
 Thus, democracy remains only as long as every citizen has a chance of being in majority at some point of time.
 If someone is barred from being in majority on the basis of birth, then the democratic rule ceases to be accommodative for that person or group.
 Non-democratic regimes often suppress internal social differences.

 Dignity and Freedom of the Citizens Democracy stands much superior to any other form of government for promoting dignity and freedom of the individual.
 Every individual wants to receive respect from fellow beings.
 Sometimes conflict arises among individual as they feel that they are not treated with due respect.

 The passion for respect and freedom are the basis of democracy.
-Democracies throughout the world have recognised and achieved this (respect and freedom) in various degrees.
-But it is not a simple matter to recognise that all individuals are equal.
+Democracies throughout the world have recognized and achieved this (respect and freedom) in various degrees.
+But it is not a simple matter to recognize that all individuals are equal.

 Dignity and Freedom of Women

 The long struggles by women have created some sensitivity today that respect and equal treatment of women are necessary for democratic societies.

 But women are not always treated with respect.
 Once the ‘respect’ is recognized, it becomes easier for women to struggle for it.
 In a non-democratic set-up, the principle of individual freedom and dignity sometimes have no legal force.